 The researchers looked at participants enrolled the Einstein Aging Study, which focuses on the aging brain and examines both normal aging and the special challenges of Alzheimer’s disease and other dementing disorders.
 This ongoing study recruits people 70 and older who live independently, speak English, live in the Bronx, do not have dementia when they enter the study, and undergo annual checkups.

-The present analysis of Einstein Aging Study participants involved 1,012 people (average age 79) who enrolled in the study between October 1993 and December 2009.
+The present analysis of Einstein Aging Study participants involved 1,012 people (average age 79) who enrolled in the study.
 Initially, 109 people reported that they previously had non-melanoma skin cancer (i.e., basal cell or squamous cell carcinoma).
 During the study, an additional 32 people developed skin cancer and 126 people developed dementia, including 100 with Alzheimer’s dementia.

 People with skin cancer were nearly 80 percent less likely to develop Alzheimer’s disease compared with people who did not have skin cancer.
 No such association was found with other types of dementia, such as vascular dementia.

 Why might skin cancer possibly protect against Alzheimer’s?
 The researchers can only speculate.
 “One possible explanation could be physical activity,” said senior author Richard Lipton, M.D., director of the Einstein Aging Study and professor in the Saul R. Korey Department of Neurology at Einstein.
 “Physical activity is known to protect against dementia, and outdoor activity could increase exposure to ultraviolet radiation, which increases the risk of skin cancer.”

 “People should continue to wear sunscreen, avoid the sun during midday and wear clothing to protect their skin.”

 Dr. Lipton suspects that genetic influences may also play a role and said further research is needed to find biological or behavioral explanations for skin cancer’s possibly protective effect against Alzheimer’s disease.